encho253/Spring_Boot_Workshop/README.md

 - Add Rest Controller class for catching HTTP requests, locating it in a package .controller
 - Add Entity Model class Student (locating it in a package .model)
 - Student entity will be used for creating a new MySQL table, called Student in the Database
-- Add Student Repository class (locating it in a package .repository) which will be used from Spring Data to translate Java to SQL
+- Add Student Repository class (locating it in a package .repository) which will be used from Spring Data to translate Java classes to SQL tables
 - Add Student Service interface and Student Service class to implement it (locating it in a package .service).
 - Create a new database schema in MySql called 'studentsystem'

 ### Frontend
-- Create a new ReactJs application
+- Create a new ReactJS application
 - Add a well-looking registration form
 - Call the POST API from the backend for creating a new student